Online Resources & Scholarships for LPN Students

 Mary Marshall Nursing Scholarship Program

-This scholarship, sponsored by the Virginia Department of Health, is for residents of Virginia who are accepted or enrolled as full- or part-time students in a Virginia-licensed practical nursing program.
-In return for the scholarship, following licensure and graduation, winners commit to a full-time nursing job in Virginia (one month for every $100 award fund).
-Financial need is also required.
+Sponsored by the Virginia Department of Health, this scholarship is for residents of Virginia who are accepted or enrolled as full- or part-time students in a Virginia-licensed practical nursing program.
+Must demonstrate financial need.

 Mildred Nutting Nursing Scholarship